Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 In many of the [example environments](Learning-Environment-Examples.md), many copies of the training area are instantiated in the scene.
 This generally speeds up training, allowing the environment to gather many experiences in parallel.
-This can be achieved simply by instantiating many Agents which share the `Behavior Parameters`.
-Use the following steps to parallelize your RollerBall environment.
+This can be achieved simply by instantiating many Agents with the same `Behavior Name`.

-### Instantiating Multiple Training Areas

 Note that we've already simplified our transition to using multiple areas by creating the `TrainingArea` GameObject and relying on local positions in `RollerAgent.cs`.
+Use the following steps to parallelize your RollerBall
+environment:

 1. Drag the TrainingArea GameObject, along with its attached GameObjects, into your Assets browser, turning it into a prefab.